starkinfra/sdk-python/README.md

 We use ECDSA.
-That means you need to generate a secp256k1 private key to sign your requests to our API, and register your public key with us so we can validate those requests.
+That means you need to generate a secp256k1 private key to sign your requests to our API, and register your public key with us, so we can validate those requests.

 You can use one of following methods: